InaSengar/WebPageRenderProject/README.md

 The format is a simple unique numeric id and alphanumeric label eg, `id: label`.
 Indentation indicates a child relationship.
 So, `1: root` has the children `2: ant, 3: bear, 7: frog`.

 &nbsp;
-## API Details and Challenge Tasks
+## API Details

-For the first two tasks, persisting data in memory or simple files is adequate.
+For the sake of this project, I've persisted data in memory and simple files.

-The service should run on, `http://localhost:3001/api/<end-point>` and the following end points should be available.
+The service runs on, `http://localhost:3001/api/<end-point>` and the following end point has been made available.
 <br><br>

 ---
 <br>

-### 1. `GET /api/tree` return the entire tree - in the following format;
+### 1. `GET /api/tree` returns the entire tree - in the following format:

 ```
 [